 Education on proper brushing & hygiene

-A hygienist will paint fluoride varnish on your child’s teeth to protect them.
+A hygienist will paint fluoride varnish on your child’s teeth to protect tooth enamel

 Sealants on First Molars

-Sealants are a thin plastic coating placed on permanent molars typically in 2nd grade because that is when they are usually erupted and still do not have decay.
+Sealants are a thin plastic coating placed on permanent molars typically.